3 Trade Show Booth Design Trends for 2021

 Another plus of multi-layered backdrop panels is that the smaller panels are less expensive to print, so you can print out a new backdrop panel and give your booth a fresh, new look for each tradeshow event.

-It doesn’t matter whether you have a small show booth or a larger one, custom floors are the way to go.
+It doesn’t matter whether you have a small show booth or a larger one, this years booth design trends include custom flooring.
 Your custom floor message can be your brand logo, a specific design covering the entire floor space, or a URL.

 Large booths can use custom flooring to bring about an overall cohesive design, and small booths tend to appear bigger than they are.

 You can set different moods for booth visitors using creative trade show lighting.
 Lighting is so powerful that it can give people a sense of privacy, particularly if your exhibit space has provision for potential client meetings.

 You can use the element to inspire curiosity and intrigue people walking by your booth.
 Take things up a notch by installing sound-responsive lighting for fun interactions.

 Spending good cash to set up your booth is a step in the right direction, but you need to take a few extra steps to make the most out of your event.
 Consider the following trade show booth design tips that can up your game.